HectorVilas/untitled-roguelike-game/README.md

 ![](READMEmd/progress001.gif)

 This was my start.
 On `JavaScript` I made a simple map with an array of chars.
 This array got iterated and each char was written on each tile (`grid` cell).
 Great, no problems here, but I wasn't sure about the size of the game area.
-I decided to apply the same `vmin` values to the `width` and `height`, so it will always be a square and won't get stretched depending on the user resolution.
+I decided to apply the same `vmin` values to the `width` and `height` properties, so it will always be a square and won't get stretched depending on the user resolution.

 ![](READMEmd/progress002.gif)